PhoenixCodingAcademy/PhoenixCodingAcademy/pages/Data Science/Data.md

 * Each property is a column.
 * Each value is a cell.

-A database of tables might have these two tables:
+A database of tables might have these tables:

 ## People